-Education must be concerned not only with studies, but also with whatever may be required for the right ordering of life and requirements of a cultivated society.
+Education must be concerned not only with studies, but also with whatever may be required for the right ordering of life and requirement of a cultivated society."